citp/privacy-policy-historical/a/au/aud/auda.org.au.md

 c) we are permitted or required by law, or it is in the interests of public safety to do so.

 3.3 People who subscribe to one of auDA's mailing lists (such as the auDA Announcements List) may decide at any time to unsubscribe from the list.
-Instructions for unsubscribing will appear in the footer of all list emails, as well as on the auDA website.
+Instructions for unsubscribing will appear in the footer of all list emails, as well as on the auDA web site.

 4\.
 PROTECTION OF PERSONAL INFORMATION